Food, Wine and Tourism

 - recognise the best and brightest through annual awards.

-Celebrity chef Matt Golinski has partnered with the Food, Wine and Tourism Gateway to Industry Schools Program to share his knowledge and skills with the next generation of chefs.
+In April 2016, celebrity chef Matt Golinski became the first Gateway Chef for the Food, Wine and Tourism Gateway to Industry Schools Program to share his knowledge and skills with the next generation of chefs.

-Mr Golinski said he believed becoming a Gateway Schools Chef would be a good way for him to engage with teachers and help them understand what skills and qualities chefs in the industry are looking for when hiring young people straight out of school.
+As a Gateway Chef, Matt works with high school culinary teachers through Gateway Hubs located around the state, to provide commercial cookery skills in industry workshops.
+Matt believes becoming the Gateway Chef was a great way for him to engage with teachers and help them understand what skills and qualities chefs in the industry are looking for when hiring young people straight out of school.

 For more information on the Food, Wine and Tourism Gateway to Industry Schools Program, including details about current activities and projects, opportunities for students and teachers or how your school or business can get involved, please contact Jules.McMurtrie@usq.edu.au.